The Tax Preparer’s Guide to Continuing Education Credits

 By completing your Enrolled Agent CPE (Continuing Professional Education), you maintain your status and unlimited representation rights, allowing you to provide a broader range of services to your clients.
 Prioritizing your Enrolled Agent CPEs helps you stay informed and effective in your role, benefiting your clients and career.

 As an Annual Filing Season Program participant, however, you’ll gain limited representation rights for your clients.
-You can represent your clients before certain IRS employees as long as you prepared and signed their tax returns.
+You could represent your clients before certain IRS employees if you prepared and signed their tax returns.
 In short, pursuing continuing education as a tax preparer lets you offer more value to your clients, giving you added credibility in a competitive market.
-For unique, engaging ways to earn your CECs, join us at TaxSlayer Pro’s Annual Seminar or stop by our interactive booth at an IRS Nationwide Tax Forum At our annual seminar, you’ll network with other dynamic, successful tax professionals, all while learning the latest tax laws and new ways to grow your business.
+For unique, engaging ways to earn your CECs, join us at TaxSlayer Pro’s Annual Seminar or stop by our interactive booth at an IRS Nationwide Tax Forum at our annual seminar, you’ll network with other dynamic, successful tax professionals, all while learning the latest tax laws and new ways to grow your business.

 You can retain your status as a PTIN holder without continuing tax preparer education.
 However, you’ll lose your ability to represent your clients before the IRS.
 Without CE through the IRS Annual Filing Season Program, you’ll only be eligible to file tax returns for your clients.